Propranolol (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, diabetes, glaucoma, lung disease (such as emphysema, bronchitis), muscle problems, or an overactive thyroid.
-Tell your doctor if you have a rare heart condition called Wolff-Parkinson-White syndrome.
-Also tell your doctor if you have a history of severe allergic reactions.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, angina (chest pain), heart failure, breathing problems, diabetes, glaucoma, or an overactive thyroid.
+Tell your doctor if you have Wolff-Parkinson-White syndrome or a history of severe allergic reactions.

 Possible Side Effects While Using This Medicine